However, there are a few things that you need to take care of before you can kick back and enjoy your Thai vacation.

 You’ll only be asked to show health certificates of vaccination against smallpox, cholera, and yellow fever if you’re coming from known infected areas.
 More information on Thailand-specific health issues are discussed at the CDC page on Thailand.

 Thailand is largely safe for foreign visitors, although the country is located in a region with an elevated risk of terrorism.
-The Thai police have been largely effective in safeguarding the safety of their tourists.
+The Thai police have been largely effective in safeguarding their tourists.

 Because of the ongoing crisis in Thailand’s southern provinces (Yala, Pattani, Narathiwat and Songkhla), travelers are advised not to visit these areas, or travel overland through the Malaysian border with Thailand.
 Read about dangerous places in Southeast Asia for more details.